xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 l.next.next = new ListNode(3)
 ```

-This creates the following LinkedList:
+This creates the following linked list:

 ```
 ListNode {